 The Law Office of Henry Lebensbaum Proudly Serving Essex County Clients

 The Law Office of Henry Lebensbaum has been attending the legal needs of Essex County clients since 1991.
 Our esteemed and capable legal team primarily accepts cases pertaining to criminal and civil litigation, including but not limited to: criminal defense, family law, personal injury, and real estate law.
-If you or a beloved family member is facing a difficult legal matter and is in need of experienced help, contact our office today to schedule a free consultation with a trusted and compassionate lawyer.
+If you or a beloved family member is facing a difficult legal matter and is in need of experienced help, contact our office today to schedule a consultation with a trusted and compassionate lawyer.